bigodogu/cloud-/README.md

 i# Shell
 Schell Scripts
-Hi this is chandan practicing git fetch and git pull
+Hi this is chandan practicing git fetch and git pull for for the assignment purpose.